 Free camping not to exceed 14 days in a 28-day period is permitted in non-fee Quartzsite BLM areas.
 These areas are a bit further away from the four corner intersection of Quartzsite:

 There are also a number of private campgrounds with hookups in Quartzsite, as well as some pay showers and a couple laundrymats.
 Take the time to drive around the area and see what there is that might be going on.
 You will meet plenty of RVers who can help with any questions.

-More information on campgrounds and BLM lands, and anything going on, can be found on the Quartzsite Chamber of Commerce website.
+More information on BLM lands can be found on the BLM website.